manavsehgal/reactspeedcoding/manuscript/c05-starting-component-design.md

 The ```render()``` method uses JavaScript conditional (ternary) operator as that is allowed here, when deciding what to render based on component state.
-This is required here as the component may render on the browser faster as the AJAX results show up.
+This is required here as the component may render on the browser faster as the AJAX results take longer showing up.

 We are also reusing Font Awesome to add some icons to our results.